opdev/synapse-operator/README.md

 [Synapse](https://github.com/matrix-org/synapse/) server.
 It was built with [operator-sdk](https://sdk.operatorframework.io/).

+## Presentation

+Check out [this video](https://www.youtube.com/watch?v=Vsb18jr_VDc) to have an introduction to the concept of operators, CRDs, and how the Synapse Operator is built.

 ## Deploying the Synapse Operator

 Each of the following sections present one way to deploy the Synapse operator.